Black Hours, Hispanic Society, New York: Description

-The book is an illuminated manuscript on black parchment, consisting of 152 folios, each measuring about 14.7 x 10.1 cm.
+The book is an illuminated manuscript on black vellum, consisting of 152 folios, each measuring about 14.7 x 10.1 cm.
 The text is a version of the usual book of hours text, formally the Horae Beatae Marie Secundum usum curie romane (Hours of the Blessed Mary Following the Use of Rome).

-The manuscript has space on the page facing the start of each office, for a miniature.
+The manuscript has space for a miniature on the page facing the start of each office.
 The inclusion of St. Vincent Ferrer, who was canonized in 1455, gives us a terminus post quem.
 Folio 13r bears the coat of arms of Castile (believed to be that of Maria of Castile).